betaghIEEE/Notes-Training/NotesOnNotes.md

 #   Create A Detail View For A Note
 A 10 minute lesson.

+First, we make a "model" for the detailed view.
+There are many ways to devise such views.
+One could have more than one view for each entity.
+For example, there can be edit views, list element views, and detail views to facilitate working with an entity or some other elements.

+With the sample data supplied to the Detail View, we can produce a preview to guide development.
+For example, a good detail view for the Note would entail a vertical stack.
+There is nothing visible in the photos so far.
+Now let us add some UI elements to it.
+As you can notice, we wrapped it into a vertical scroll view so that we can read the note no matter how long it is, the final part that we need to develop is the footer.

+We have in the header some capsules to form a left and right line surrounding a text image.

+We have a gears button to the left and a credits button to the right.
+In the center, we have text to represent what note out of the array we are looking at.
+This finishes the layout for the detailed view.
+This is a kind of unsexy detail view.
+In many cases, that is just fine and serves the purpose.
+This enough to make the view look light weight and professional.
+The watch face has little room for clutter.
+This is just the layout and design for this detailed view.
+Now, we need to tie this to the homepage.

+## Navigation Link
+We add a container around the horizontal stack in the for-each list (in the content view body).
+In particular, we select the NavigationLink container.
+Here we can specify the destination for the link, namely our Detail view.
+Next, we test this feature.

+## Testing
+We add a note to allow us some material to test with.
+The new note in the list allows us to tap and get a detailed view.
+Thre is automatically placed in an arrow to return to the main content view.
+However, we don't have functionality for the bottom icons.

+This work is for the remaining two sections.

 #   Create Credits View
+We create a new SwiftUI file called CreditsView.
+There is nothing special about this view, but we do need it to exist for user edification.
+We make a new vertical stack in the body and start developing a new header component.
+Also, we apply spacing in the call for the vertical stack.
+## Header Component

+We create a variable to manage title displays.
+We also add a conditional to put a textview with the title, if the title is not empty.
+## New Headers
+The new headers we need.
+We add the Header View with a title of credits.
+Next, we add text views for our name and title.
+Last we work on a profile image.
+This image will require some artistic modification.

+## Now, let us get down to business.
+Let's add a new image to this view with some modifiers.
+We need resizeable and scale to fit.
+The resizeable allows us to include this in the vertical stack and stay within a reasonable watch face size.
+We can check out the first illustration in the preview now.
+We also need 2 properties for the sake of practicing swift programming.

+##  The watchOS Sheet
+We first add a state variable to the detail view.
+Namely, we define isCreditsPresented.
+Then we add a tap gesture option to the info image to toggle this value each time the user taps on it.
+So insert the onTapGesture with a instruction to toggle the isCreditsPresented.
+Now, how do we make the credits sheet call?
+We get a cancel button for free on this credit sheet.
+On running the preview, we can tap on the info icon and get the credits sheet.
+When we tap on the cancel button, the credit sheet is dismissed.

 #   Develop A New Feature and Settings Page
+This is the last section in this demonstration app.
+It is indeed a pretty important feature that we develop for the watchOS app.